F-Sayed/my_robot_ekf/README.md

 **a.
 Subscribes to**

-/set_pose
++ /set_pose

-/cmd_vel
++ /cmd_vel

-/odom
++ /odom

-/imu/data
++ /imu/data

-/gps/NavSatFix
++ /gps/NavSatFix

 **b.
 Publishes to**

-/odometry/filtered (nav_msgs/Odometry)
++ /odometry/filtered (nav_msgs/Odometry)

-/accel/filtered (geometry_msgs/AccelWithCovarianceStamped) (if enabled)
++ /accel/filtered (geometry_msgs/AccelWithCovarianceStamped) (if enabled)

 **c.
 Notes**

-Make sure to consider the ROS [REP-105](https://www.ros.org/reps/rep-0105.html) and [REP-103](https://www.ros.org/reps/rep-0103.html) when preparing your sensor data.
++ Make sure to consider the ROS [REP-105](https://www.ros.org/reps/rep-0105.html) and [REP-103](https://www.ros.org/reps/rep-0103.html) when preparing your sensor data.

-navsat_transform_node needs the the odometry from your state estimate because it converts the GPS data into the coordinate frame of that message.
++ navsat_transform_node needs the the odometry from your state estimate because it converts the GPS data into the coordinate frame of that message.

++ You can have multiple sensors feeding data to the EKF node, such as multiple odometry or IMUs.